filipefilardi/wpp-broadcaster/README.md

 # whatsapp-broadcast-crawler

-Crawler made with Selenium and Python to constantly receive video/audio from target and broadcast to a list of contacts.
+Crawler made with Selenium and Python to constantly receive video from target and broadcast to a list of contacts.
+The script only run in whatsapp web.

 ## Installation ##